nimaid/LPHK/README.md

 # LPHK
-A Novation Launchpad keyboard macro scripting language
+A Novation Launchpad macro scripting language

 ## What does it do?
-The goal of this project is to implement a keyboard macro scripting system for the Novation Launchpad.
+The goal of this project is to implement a macro scripting system for the Novation Launchpad, in order to use the launchpad as a scriptable, general purpose macro keyboard.

 It uses "LPHKscript", a very simple scripting language similar to [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), and will have a GUI to enter scripts, set colors, and to save/load your setup.

 ## Why would you do that?
 Because it could be very useful for editing, gaming, programming, and even program launchers.

 ## Does it work yet?
 Sort of!
 You can bind scripts to buttons, save/load layout files, and bind single script text files.

 Now the GUI and extention on the scripting language are the primary concerns.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!

 ## How do I use it?
 Plug your Launchpad MkII (for now, Pro and others are coming) in, then run LPHK.py with Python 3, either through IDLE or "python3 LPHK.py".

 The default layout is a demo.
 You technically can do all the binding/saving/loading with the `python3` -i option, via the `scripts`, `files`, and `lp_colors` libraries.
 A GUI is coming, as I am learning Tkinter.
 Most main functionality is already bound to functions, so I only really need to make buttons and things to run those functions. :) Stay tuned.

 ## What is LPHKscript?
 LPHKscript is a simple hotkey scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.

 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines seperating commands.

 The current command list is as follows:
 * `STRING` - types (argument 1)
 * `DELAY` - delays the script for (argument 1) seconds